emadsidd/Semantic-Search/README.md

 **Execution Time Performance:**
 - The system achieves execution times between 0.90 to 1.27 seconds, even on a CPU (M1 MacBook Air with 8GB RAM), showcasing its efficiency.
 Significant performance gains can be expected when deployed on GPU-enabled infrastructure.
 - The filter extraction step is the most time-consuming, followed by FAISS search.
-Optimization could improve execution time.
+Optimization could improve execution times for these steps.

 ## How to Replicate the Sample Evaluation Results